About Babcock International Group

 Challenge 2: Digital shipbuilding

 Large scale modular construction projects (including shipbuilding) use state-of-the-art computer aided design (CAD) modelling and analysis during the design stages.
 However, this valuable information is often lost or does not get translated efficiently through to the equipment and personnel on the manufacturing shop floor.
-This results in duplication of effort when transferring information between systems, or re-creating information.
+Babcock is looking to develop a process to enable specific 3D data from a ship design model to be fed to the point of use.
+The software and hardware should be developed considering new ways of presenting complex design data on the shop floor and new ways of managing data access, version control and change management.

 In addition, the dynamic environment in modular construction and shipbuilding makes it difficult to display this information at the point of use (for example inside a ship compartment that is being outfitted), where methods such as touch screen monitors, or even handheld mobile devices are not particularly suitable.